Tutor, Audio Narrator, Text Editor, Artisan Garlic Braider

 2. Keep records every year:

-If you are a serious garlic grower, record: how soil is prepped, seed from where, type, how many cloves and when planted, weather, harvest dates and what harvest is like–how many bulbs, # of sick ones (rust, white powdery mildew, black mildew, worms, (microscopic nematodes are not visible), how cured and for how long.
+If you are a serious garlic grower, record: how soil is prepped, seed (cost) where it was grown, variety and type (soft or hardneck), how many cloves and when planted, weather, harvest dates and what harvest is like–how many bulbs, # of sick ones which may be rust, white powdery mildew, black mildew, worms, (microscopic nematodes are not visible), how you cure it and for how long.

 When and How to Plant in Louisville, KY and Wayne Co, KY